solodev/responsive-transition-gradient/README.md

 ## CSS

-All required CSS is contained with collapsible-footer.scss
+All required CSS is contained with transition-gradient.css

 ## External Resources